 The change means the average enlisted member will receive a monthly pay increase of $26 instead of $47, according to Pentagon budget documents.
-The House is expected to vote this week on the compensation levels as part of the 2014 National Defense Authorization Act, which sets policy goals and spending targets for the fiscal year that began Oct.
+The House is expected to vote on the compensation levels as part of the 2014 National Defense Authorization Act, which sets policy goals and spending targets for the fiscal year that began Oct.
 1.

 If the measure passes the House, it will go to the Senate for a vote next week.
 If that chamber approves it and President Barack Obama signs it, the pay raise would become law and take effect Dec.
 31.

 The lower raise for military personnel was "a tough decision" for Pentagon leaders, but it allowed them to not have to thin the ranks "by thousands of additional troops on top of the drawdown already planned," according to budget documents.